lamastex/spark-trend-calculus/README.md

 # Spark-Trend-Calculus

-How to cite this work:
+## How to cite this work:

 - Antoine Amend, Johannes Graner and Raazesh Sainudiin (2020-2021).
-A Scalable Library for Trader-Perceived Financial Events in an Inter-valued Time Series for a Trend-Calculus. https://github.com/lamastex/spark-trend-calculus/
+A Scalable Library for Trader-Perceived Financial Events in an Interval-valued Time Series for a Trend-Calculus. https://github.com/lamastex/spark-trend-calculus/

+## Acknowledgements

+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.

 Many thanks to Andrew Morgan and Antoine Amend.

-The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.
+## Quick Links

 To detect trends in time series using Andrew Morgan's trend calculus algorithms in Apache Spark and Scala from Antoine Amend's initial implementation.